Saturday, March 21, 2026

 To: Dragon@darkworld.gov

-Most Majestic Evil Master, 312 A.D
+Most Exalted Evil Master, 312 A.D

 Please forgive my use of the human designation of the year, I know you have plans to change it in the future to remove any acknowledgment of the life of Christ, but for now it is convenient.
 As the demon you have appointed in charge of child sacrifice I thought I should give a status report.
 Just as you planned, through many different religions, rulers, and mortal realms, child sacrifice numbers have remained steady.
 My current concern is that in Rome, where you have had so much freedom to further your agenda, Emperor Constantine appears to have converted to Christianity.
 Even in my department, I have heard reports that your deputies assigned to Rome believe he might make Christianity its official religion.
 Christian teachings always interfere with your master plan and this could have a detrimental effect on the number of babies sacrificed to idols.
 The timing is also a problem, because the Roman Empire itself is in decline.
 Is there a plan to assist my department in case of this contingency?